-If an expedited plan appeal is requested and it meets the STAT criteria, the ICS will complete its review and will communicate its decision within 72 hours of the time the request is received.
-Written notice of disposition of the plan appeal is sent to the member within 2 calendar days after the decision is made.
+If an expedited plan appeal is requested and it meets the STAT criteria, the ICS will complete its review and will communicate its decision orally and in writing within 72 hours of the time the request is received.
 STAT timeframes are reserved for situations where waiting for an approval could seriously jeopardize the member's life, health, or ability to obtain, maintain, or regain maximum function.
 If a request does not meet STAT criteria, it will be processed as a standard, non-urgent request.

 To be considered a STAT request, there must be a medical condition manifesting itself by acute symptoms of sufficient severity, which may include severe pain or other acute symptoms that the absence of immediate medical attention could result in any of the following: